transcriptaze/png2ascii/README.md

 ## Installation

 Executables for all the supported operating systems are packaged in the [releases](https://github.com/transcriptaze/pn2ascii/releases).
-Installation is straightforward - download the archive and extract it to a directory of your choice.
+Installation is straightforward - download the archive, extract it to a directory of your choice and move the executable for your platform to a convenient location.

-`png2ascii help` will list the available commands and associated options (documented below).

 ### Building from source